I study emotional responses in relationships and write about them to help others with self-awareness and improve their well-being.

 Are you focusing more on what you feel is missing than on how your life changed?

 It’s normal to remember the bad times more than the good times.
-It’s the same as how people complain about bad customer relations with a company, but never show appreciation for good treatment.
+It’s the same as how people complain about bad customer relations with a company, but rarely show appreciation for excellent service.

 That seems to be the way humans behave, but try to overcome that with your relationship.
 Try to recall the changes your partner brought into your life that had a positive effect.
 Then acknowledge it and show appreciation for it.

 Can you see definite reasons for a great future together?